agile-ts/documentation/docs/Interfaces.md

 #### `key`

-The `key/name` of the Job which will be created and ingested into the `runtime`.
+The `key/name` of the Job that is created and ingested into the `runtime`.
 ```ts
 MY_STATE.set('hello there', {key: 'jeff'});
 ```
-Might be pretty useful during debug sessions in order to analyse when which change ran through the `runtime`.
+This can be very useful during debug sessions in order to analyse when which Job ran through the `runtime`.
 ```ts
 // Agile Debug: Created Job 'jeff', Job('jeff')
 // Agile Debug: Completed Job 'jeff', Job('jeff')